 Consider home security when making your choice.

-Manual locks let you lock the door any time, including when you’re traveling.
+A doggy door with manual locks let you lock the door any time, including when you’re traveling or sleeping using manual locks on each side.

 Tinted flaps are helpful for preventing potential burglars from peeping into your home to check for two- or four-legged residents.